How No-Fault Insurance Works and Which States Require It

 Is No-Fault Insurance Optional?

-If your state is a no-fault state, the coverage is only optional if your state is “choice” no-fault.
-These states allow you to choose to have no-fault coverage or a traditional liability policy.
-Otherwise, if you reside in a no-fault state, the coverage is mandatory.
+No-fault insurance coverage is only optional if your state is choice no-fault: New Jersey, Kentucky, and Pennsylvania.
+These states allow you to choose to have no-fault coverage or a traditional liability coverage.
+Otherwise, if you reside in a state with a no-fault system, the coverage is mandatory.

 Filing a No-Fault Insurance Claim

-Once you file your claim, you’ll be assigned a no-fault adjuster who will work with you to manage your claim.
+Once you file your claim, you’ll be assigned an adjuster who will work with you to manage your claim.
 They’ll help you with the paperwork and take your statement.
-If you have any out-of-pocket expenses, like medical bills or copayments you have paid, you should save them and send copies to your adjuster.
+If you have any out-of-pocket expenses, like medical costs or copayments you have paid, save them and send copies to your adjuster.
+In most states that require PIP insurance coverage, there is no deductible.

 No-Fault Insurance FAQs